SADDLEBROOK RESORT Saddlebrook Course (813-907-4566)

 Restaurant and patio as a back drop, with a wooden bridge/walkway adding to the aesthetic appeal (see first photo in this review).
-There are three sets of tee areas that play to
+There are four sets of tee areas that play to

 There is an abundance of native wildlife on both courses, and though the layouts meander through the resort and residential community, golfers will experience a feeling of